alexbbrown/mURL/README.md

 By Alex B Brown

 RStudio's shiny can use used to build an interactive front-end to data which is fetched (by the server-side app) from other remote web-services.
-Often this means the server has to download multiple documents from multiple remote web-servers for multiple users, often in response to user choices.
+Often this means the server has to download multiple documents from multiple remote web-servers for multiple users, perhaps in response to ongoing user choices.

 The remote web services it depends upon may not always be able to complete the transaction immediately, this can be due to : overloaded resources on the remote server, available network bandwidth in between, deliberate throttling, file-size, overhead of authentication, or in a not infrequent case, simple failure.